2022–23 Missouri State Bears basketball team

 The 2022–23 Missouri State Bears basketball team represented Missouri State University during the 2022–23 NCAA Division I men's basketball season.
 The Bears, led by fifth-year head coach Dana Ford, played their home games at the Great Southern Bank Arena in Springfield, Missouri as members of the Missouri Valley Conference.
+They finished the season 16–14, 12–8 in MVC Play to finish in 6th place.
+They defeated UIC in the opening round of the MVC tournament before losing in the quarterfinals to Southern Illinois.

-Previous Season
+Previous season

 The Bears finished the 2021–22 season 23–11, 13–5 in MVC Play to finish in a three-way tie for 2nd place.
 They defeated Valparaiso in the quarterfinals of the MVC tournament before losing in the semifinals to Drake.
 They received an at-large bid to the National Invitation Tournament where they lost in the first round to Oklahoma.